felipecadar/easy-local-features-baselines/README.md

 ```
 # TODO

-- [ ] Add a script to download the datasets
+- [x] Add a setup.py to make it a pip package
-- [ ] Add a setup.py to make it a pip package
+- [ ] Add a script to download some datasets
 - [ ] Add a download script for the pretrained models
 - [ ] Add more baselines :)